 I decided before our wedding day that I would love and enjoy our first year.
 The same way I heard about the “freshman 15” and purposefully decided to go on a diet and exercise schedule after graduating high school.
 I went into marriage with a game plan- I did NOT want to fall into the trap that most people did.
 Things would be different for me.
 I would have the best year of my life.
 A year later, I can look back and say that this was the hardest year of my life-but also the best.

 So many opportunities came our way to bring strife into our marriage and instead we used it as a way to grow closer to each other and actually build our relationship.
 I believe that’s the way God intended marriage to be.

-We have faced a lot this year.
 Maybe more than most people their first year.
 We have totaled my car, lost my father-in-law to cancer, watched our house flood in Hurricane Harvey and more recently found out that cancer had touched another close family member.

 Let me be very clear and let you know that there were several occasions that all of those things did happen.
 Several times I found myself in a victim’s mentality.
 Feeling like I could not catch a break.
 I would snap at Alex and quickly realize he was in the same boat I was.
 The difference in what we did and what most people do is what we chose.

 We chose to not be victims.
 We chose to be in control of our lives.
 Do you want to know the secret to not just a great first year but a million years later?
 Be intentional.
 It sounds like a simple concept, but it can be one that’s hard to put into practice.